Pasadena History Collection

 Because local government is intricately tied to a city’s history and development, an extensive collection of City-issued publications—documents, reports, codes, newsletters, and studies—which provide citizens with historic and current information about the City and its operations are also available.

 Pasadena’s history is also reflected in the Library’s collection of over 10,000 photographs.
 The following broad subject areas are covered in the collection: buildings and structures, businesses, municipal departments, people, organizations, transportation, and urban development.
 The collection encompasses dates from the 1880s to the 1990s with the majority of the photos documenting Pasadena prior to 1925.
 Since 2010, the Library has been digitizing its photo collection and making them available online through the Pasadena Digital History Collaboration.
-If you are unable to locate an image you are looking for, please call us at (626)744-4066 (select option 7) or submit an Ask Us! request online for research help.
+If you are unable to locate an image you are looking for, please call us at a branch location or submit an Ask Us! request online for research help.

 Historical Materials & Reproduction